trishaagaba/Github-User-App/README.md

 The key features of my application are the following;
 - Search Functionality: Search for GitHub users by username or location.
-- User Details: View detailed information about a specific user.
 - Internet Connectivity Handling: Detect and handle changes in internet connectivity, with prompts to guide users.
 - Clean Architecture Implementation: Structured codebase for better maintainability and scalability.
 - Infinite scroll pagination: Scroll through github users as it retrieves more.